Research

 Published papers

 Are citizens willing to accept changes in public lighting for biodiversity conservation?, Ecological Economics, 2022, 200, pp.107527, with Léa Tardieu and Maia David.
-Paper
+Pre-print version

 Abstract